 Māori land trusts or companies receiving income have tax obligations they are required to meet.
 They can register as a trust, company or can choose to have Māori authority status if they meet certain criteria.

 If you have just formed a Māori land trust (ahu whenua trust, whenua topu trust, whānau trust, putea trust or kaitiaki trust) and will be receiving income, find out what your obligations are here.

 How a Māori authority works

-Māori authorities have special tax rules for their:
+Māori authorities file annual returns, have a reduced provisional rate of 17.5% and special rules for their:

 - income tax